 Butyl acrylate, also known as 2-butyl acrylate and n-butyl acrylate, is a colorless liquid with the molecular formula of C7H12O2.
 The chemical category is acryloyl compound.
 It is almost insoluble in water and its toxicity is similar to that of methyl acrylate.
 Irritating to skin and eyes.
 Soluble in ethanol, ether, acetone and other organic solvents.
 The product is obtained by esterification of acrylic acid and n-butanol in the presence of sulfuric acid, neutralization, water washing, dealcoholization and distillation.
-It is mainly used as organic synthesis intermediate, binder, emulsifier, coating, etc.
+Butyl acrylate applications are very extensive, and it is mainly used as organic synthesis intermediate, binder, emulsifier, coating, etc.

 Butyl acrylate belongs to acryloyl compounds.
 The melting point of butyl acrylate is - 64.6℃.
 The boiling point of butyl acrylate is 145.7℃.